Pareder/webrtc/speech/speech.md

 For these reasons, a mesh topology is best for simple applications that connect 2 to 3 participants, where low latency is important, and where recording isn’t required.

+Pros:
+- Lowest operating cost.
+- Excellent for simple use cases.

+Cons:
+- CPU intensive as conference grows.
+- Recording is difficult without a central server.
+- Each participant uses more network bandwidth.

 **Selective Forwarding (SFU)**

 ![Selective Forwarding (SFU)](./images/img7.png)